git-chris/Map/README.md

 I used sample code for sliding elements and filtering list with knockout from js fiddle examples.

 ***Notice for Googles Insights BOX.
 The box works for hosting online, the link is applied by using URL element taken from DOM.
 For hosting localy you must provide the url of another page of your choosing and check those results.
 For example http://www.example.com.
-Just replace the code on appengine.js
+Just replace the code on appengine.js.
+Exact details on comments on appengine.js

 Page is hosted on :
 http://git-chris.github.io/Map/public_html/